mabr0wn/angular-django-rest-framework-musicbrainz-api/README.md

 ![alt text](http://i3.cpcache.com/product/14639896/musicbrainz_magnet.jpg?height=460&width=460&qv=90)

-create a Django project including serialization to serialize and deserialize the experiment instances into representations such as `json`, this allows us to take our `models.py` and turn that data into `json` representation of your data.
+Create a Django project including serialization to serialize and deserialize the experiment instances into representations such as `json`, this allows us to take our `models.py` and turn that data into `json` representation of your data.

 ```python
 {